CHollingworth/Lampray/docs/index.md

 ### Step 1: Install dependencies

 You can install dependencies manually, or you can use the setup script.
-To use the setup script, clone the Lampray repository into your home directory, then execute the script:
+To use the setup script, clone the Lampray repository into your home directory, then execute `setup.sh`.

 ```
 git clone git@github.com:CHollingworth/Lampray.git ~